-Core Strength Exercises -- Free Workouts
+Core Strength Exercises and Free Workouts

 There are many myths about core strength exercises.
-In these pages we reveal the truths and dispel the myths.
+In these pages, we reveal the truths and dispel the myths.
 This is about the real way to develop six-pack abs.

 This type of training is designed to improve the stability and function of your midsection.
 While improving the functional strength of your midsection, you'll improve how you look and how you feel.

 What's the number one patient complaint in America?
 It's lower back pain.